aws/aws-cdk-go/awscdk/awsapigateway/README.md

 })
 ```

-By default, the base path URL will map to the `deploymentStage` of the `RestApi`.
+You can specify the API `Stage` to which this base path URL will map to.
+By default, this will be the
-You can specify a different API `Stage` to which the base path URL will map to.
+`deploymentStage` of the `RestApi`.

 ```go
 var domain domainName